-Porter Mountain is the 38th-highest of New York's High Peaks, with an elevation of 4,059 ft.
+Porter Mountain is the 38th highest of the 46 High Peaks of the Adirondacks, with an elevation of 4,059 ft.

 Porter Mountain is named after Noah Porter, later president of Yale University and one of the first people to climb it.